-ICF Industries, Inc., an importer of the rayon filament yarn and the main proponent of the bill, states that rayon and acetate filament yarns are not substitutable.10 The firm states that rayon and acetate are different chemically and are produced by different manufacturing processes.
-As a result, ICF says the two fibers have different properties, such as anti-static properties; strengths; reactions to moisture, heat, and dyes; are priced differently; and are used differently.
+ICF Industries, Inc., an importer of the rayon filament yarn and the main proponent of H.R.
+2148, argues that rayon and acetate filament yarns are not substitutable.9 They state that rayon and acetate are different chemically and are produced by different manufacturing processes.
+As a result, the two fibers have different properties, such as anti-static properties; strengths; reactions to moisture, heat, and dyes; are priced differently; and are used differently.
 ICF's submissions state that because of these differences, the Neighborhood Cleaners Association and the Federal Trade Commission make a clear distinction between acetate and rayon fibers.
-In addition, ICF elaborates that acetate fiber is not used to make sewing or embroidery threads and that fabrics made of rayon tend to be more comfortable, less clingy, and longer lasting than fabrics made of acetate filament yarn.
+In addition, ICF Industries, Inc. elaborates that acetate fiber is not used to make sewing or embroidery threads and that fabrics made of rayon tend to be more comfortable, less clingy, and longer lasting than fabrics made of acetate filament yarn.